 As with finances, a range of legal issues may arise at the time a person sustains a brain injury or later as they come to terms with a changed lifestyle.
 These issues can include police or court concerns, family matters including custody/access to children and, especially where someone has had a serious injury, there may be concerns over powers of attorney and welfare guardianship.
-The liaison officers can advise you on these matters.
+The Community Navigators can advise you on these matters.

 Assisting you with other issues